Chaplet of Saint Michael

 The Chaplet of Saint Michael the Archangel, also called the Rosary of the Angels, is a chaplet approved by Pope Pius IX in 1851.

 Antónia d'Astónaco

-Although some 19th- and 20th-century sources state that the chaplet started with Antónia de Astónaco or d'Astonac, wrongly reported as a Portuguese Carmelite nun who allegedly had a private revelation by Saint Michael the Archangel in 1750, it has been shown that the chaplet originated before the eighteenth century as a private devotion, originally rejected by the Church.
-Furthermore, it has been shown that there are no records referring to an Antónia d'Astónaco in the Carmelite archives or the Vatican archives, and the name is not Portuguese.
-Antónia d'Astónaco is first mentioned as a hypothetical source in an early nineteenth-century publication, and it is likely that she never existed.
+Antónia d'Astónaco was a Portuguese Carmelite nun who reported a private revelation by Saint Michael the Archangel in 1750.

+Sometime in the 1750s, d'Astónaco said that the Archangel Michael had indicated in an apparition that he would like to be honored, and God glorified, by the praying of nine special invocations.
+These nine invocations correspond to invocations to the nine choirs of angels and origins the Chaplet of Saint Michael.
+The prayers were approved by Pope Pius IX in 1851.

 Chaplet

 The prayers are generally prayed with a chaplet, counting the prayers with it as one would do with a rosary.
 For those who would recite the Chaplet daily, Saint Michael reportedly promised his continual assistance and that of all the holy angels during life.
 Praying the chaplet is also believed gradually to defeat demons and gain a pure heart, thus delivering the petitioner from Purgatory.
 These blessings extend to the direct family.

 The chaplet begins with an act of contrition.
 Then there are nine salutations, one for each choir of angels, each one followed by an Our Father and three Hail Marys.
 These are followed by four Our Fathers, honoring Saints Michael, Gabriel, Raphael and the Guardian Angel.
 The chaplet concludes with a prayer to Saint Michael.